 See our article on Auxiliary analog audio I/O in TesiraLUX for more information on those blocks.

 'Single stereo port' creates a single 9-channel stream with both channels, while 'Two line ports' creates (2) 9-channel streams, one for port 1, the other for port 2.
-The embedded AV audio stream is a single 9-channel stream.
+The embedded AV audio streams present as two 9-channel streams, one for unprotected and one for protected (HDCP) content.
 The video stream is 1 channel.

 |1||1||Video (AV port)|

 TesiraLUX video server-class devices have a fixed AVB stream count.
-The TesiraLUX IDH-1 presents 3 or 4 streams (1 video, 2 embedded audio, 3 and 4 analog audio) and the TesiraLUX OH-1 presents a single pilot connectivity stream.
+The TesiraLUX IDH-1 presents 4 or 5 streams (1 video, 2 embedded audio, 3 embedded audio w/HDCP, 4 and 5 analog audio) and the TesiraLUX OH-1 presents a single pilot connectivity stream.
 When program is routed to the OH-1 the number of received streams will reflect the chosen sources.

 If a large number of AV audio streams are routed to/from a single audio processor using partition connectors total channel counts may be of concern as the total number of AVB channels available on the receiver may be consumed by the AV audio streams (9 channels each).